auspham/SeptNotes/W12-Revision.md

     <details>
     <summary>Show answer</summary>

-            Performance testing is the practice of evaluating our system against the requirements requested from the product owner.
+            Performance testing is to evaluate the system against required performance criteria, comparing between different systems, architectures to find which one performs the best.

-            Performance testing gives a clear indication of how the system performs based on the system implementation.
-            Other things that performance testing monitors include:
+            Performnace testing helps to identify the source of the performance problem

+            Why performance:
+            1. Compare system against end-user satisfaction
+            2. Verify that the app meets desired performance
-                - Analysing the behaviour of the system
+            3. Analyse the behaviour of the app at various load levels
-                - Identifying bottlenecks
+            4. Identify bottle necks (memory leaks)
+            5. Determiner capacity of app's instructure and future resources if need.
-                - Compare different configurations to determine which configuration would work best
+            6. Compare different configurations to determine which works the best for the app.
-                - Verifying that the functionality meets the standard

-            If we don't do performance testing, we would not get an indication on the performance of our system, potentially decreasing the quality of the final product.
+            If we don't do performance testing, we can risks such as speed related risk, scalability risks.

     </details>